Roman Republic

 5. fed rich milk by Ninhursag;

-7. restored to Ningirsu his beloved field(s).
+7. the one who subjugates foreign lands for Ningirsu, restored to Ningirsu his beloved field(s).
 Eanatum did not pass beyond the point where Mesalim had erected the (boundary) monument and (moreover, he) restored it”, (lines 41’-60’).

 Interestingly, Enmetena (Eanatum’s nephew) gave a more complete account of these events at the start of his account of his own boundary dispute with Umma: